PA Act 43 of 2017 Fireworks Law

 - There are no permits required for consumer fireworks and all complaints and inquires concerning consumer fireworks are to be directed to the Manheim Township Police Department.

-- Contact Andy Bowman, Director of Code Compliance, with questions concerning display fireworks and display fireworks permits.
+- Contact Tim Stoltzfus, Director of Code Compliance, with questions concerning display fireworks and display fireworks permits.